samjones00/docs/docs/_documentation/SOAP-support.md

 ```

 > The default [WriteSoapMessage](https://github.com/ServiceStack/ServiceStack/blob/fb08f5cb408ece66f203f677a4ec14ee9aad78ae/src/ServiceStack/ServiceStackHost.Runtime.cs#L484) implementation also raises a ServiceException and writes any returned response to a buffered Response Stream (if configured).

-### Visual Studios Add Service Reference

-Since VS.NET's `Add Service Reference` is optimized for consuming **.asmx** or **WCF** RPC method calls it doesn't properly support multiple return values (e.g. when you also want a ResponseStatus property) where it will generate an ugly proxy API complete with **out** parameters.

-If you want to ensure a *pretty proxy* is generated you should only have 1 first-level property which contains all the data you want to return.

-### Using XSD.exe

-One way around it is to share your services DTO's and use any of the typed [Generic Service Clients](/clients-overview) that are in-built into ServiceStack.
-Alternatively you can use the `XSD.exe` command-line utility to generate your types on the client and use those in the typed Service Clients.